elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

 For people that are not familiar with Git, no worries!
 The editors will do the work on Git for you.
 All you need to do is:
 - Open this [Google spreadsheet](https://docs.google.com/spreadsheets/d/16RESor_qQ_ygI0lQYHR23kbZJUobOWZUbOwhJbLptDE/edit?usp=sharing).
 - Check if a tool or resource is already listed.
-- Add or edit tools and resources as described above in "The excel table" paragraph.
+- Add or edit tools and resources as described above.
 - Done!
 The editors will update the "tool and resource list" in GitHub regularly.

 ### Advanced way: making your own PR with changes to the csv file